 The other stand out song from the film is the Chino Arab Humara number by Mukesh where though brilliantly composed, admittedly here the lyricist Sahir is more prominent.
 The song looks at the disillusionment that had set in, in the decade following the euphoria of Indian Independence in 1947.
 Sahir strongly condemns the Nehru vision of a new India, which in his eyes, had totally failed.
 Actually Sahir had actually made this statement earlier on itself with Pyaasa with Jinhe Naaz Hai Hind Par Woh Kahan Hai and Yeh Duniya Agar Mil Bhi Jaaye To Kya Hai.
 Chino Arab Humara is but a reemphasis on the plight of the common man as he struggles with his day-to-day life.
 This song with the references of China and Arabia being references to Zhou En-Lai and Nasser is picturised at night at the Victoria Terminus and around where even today hundreds sleep on the pavement.

-Released in 1958, Phir Subah Hogi continues to be as relevant in today’s time.
+Released in 1958, Phir Subha Hogi continues to be as relevant in today’s time.
 The same problems of poverty, homelessness, exploitation of the poor, corruption plague the nation today in fact more so.
-In fact for millions even today it is a fact of life that Sone Ko Ghar Nahin Hai Sara Jahan Humara.
-Today, so many years after Independence one still cannot help but still fervently hope Woh Subah Kabhi to Aayegi…
+In fact, for millions even today it is a harsh reality in their lives that Sone Ko Ghar Nahin Hai, Sara Jahan Humara.
+Today, so many years after Independence one still cannot help but still fervently hope that yes, Woh Subha Kabhi to Aayegi…

 Hindi, Drama, Black & White